molpopgen/pecnv/test/README.md

 5. The insert site positions of 100 TEs that Julie Cridland randomly inserted into the reference genome
 6. Lane 1 of data simulated from the reference genome
 7. Lane 2 of data simulated from the reference genome
-8. Sequences of Dmel TEs in fasta format.
+8. Sequences of Drosophila TEs in fasta format.
+This is the FlyBase file + sequences for P and FP mined from Genbank.
+(The Dmel reference is P-free, so these sequences are included to aid annotation.)
 To run the script:

 ```